Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ### Stages:

 1. Business Understanding (Brainstorming with senior management /Deciding effective KPIs)
-2. Data Understanding
+2. Data Understanding (DB tables to be considered )
-3. Data Extraction
+3. Data Extraction (Using SQL to extract transactional data/Google Analytics API for demographic data)
-4. Data Preparation
+4. Data Preparation (Advanced Excel: Pivots/VLOOKUPS)
 5. Modelling (Machine learning: Clustering)
 6. Evaluation (Involves tinkering with the algorithm to cater to specific business scenario: Alison in our case)
 7. Data visualization (To uncover insights)